 Welcome to Concealment Holster Solutions.
 I am a one-man business dedicated to those who carry pocket sized weapons, specifically, the fine firearms offered by North American Arms.
 I hand make every pocket holster and actually use my products on a daily basis.
 My designs are simple, straight-forward and designed to do two things; orient the weapon correctly in the pocket for an easy draw and obscure the outline of the weapon.
 They do not have unnecessary flourishes or trendy designs.
 All detail molding is on the side facing the body, with the outside left plain for concealment.
 Every holster incorporates a slight curve to match the contour of the leg to minimize printing and is made from American hides.

 Please use the Contact Me Page to email me with questions or orders.

 Frequently asked questions are answered at the bottom of this page.
-All holsters in any configuration are $33, which includes shipping.
+All holsters in any configuration are $37 and shipping via USPS is included.

 Currently I can produce holsters in both left and right hand configurations for the following weapons.

 ***** IF YOUR GUN ISN'T ON THIS LIST, I DO NOT BUILD FOR IT. *****

 ******I AM NOW BUILDING FOR THE NAA-1 LASERLYTE-EQUIPPED GUNS******